Christian vegetarianism: Historical developments

 The Word of Wisdom is a dietary law given to adherents of the Latter Day Saint movement (also known as Mormonism), which states that "flesh also of beasts and of fowls of the air... are to be used sparingly," and that "it is pleasing unto [God] that they should not be used, only in times of winter, or of cold, or famine".
 Unlike injunctions against tobacco and alcohol, compliance with this part of the Doctrine and Covenants has never been made mandatory by the Church of Jesus Christ of Latter-day Saints (LDS Church), the largest Latter Day Saint denomination.
 Many LDS Church leaders have expressed their views on the subject of meat, but since Joseph F. Smith became church president in 1901, emphasis on refraining from meat has largely been dropped.
 An official church publication states, "[m]odern methods of refrigeration now make it possible to preserve meat in any season".
 As recently as 2012, official church spokesperson Michael Otterson stated "the church has also encouraged limiting meat consumption in favor of grains, fruits and vegetables."
-Of note is that the LDS Church owns and operates Deseret Ranches in central Florida, which is one of the largest cow-calf operations in the United States.
+Of note is that the LDS Church owns and operates Deseret Ranches in central Florida, which is one of the largest cow–calf operations in the United States.

 Some members of the Religious Society of Friends (also known as Quakers) practice vegetarianism or veganism as a reflection of the Peace Testimony, extending non-violence towards animals.
 Historically, the early vegetarian movement had many Quaker promoters.
-Some Ranter groups – non-conformist Christian groups that existed in 17th-century England – were vegetarian.
+Some Ranter groups – non-conformist Christian groups that existed in seventeenth-century England – were vegetarian.

 Roman Catholic monastic orders such as the Carthusians and Cistercians follow a pescatarian diet.
 Carmelites and others following the Rule of St. Albert also maintain a vegetarian diet, although the old and sick are permitted to eat meat according to this rule of life.
+The Order of Minims, an order of friars founded by St. Francis of Paola in the 15th century, goes further: in addition to the standard three religious vows of chastity, poverty, and obedience, its members take a fourth vow of vita quadragesimalis ("a Lenten way of life"), committing to perpetual abstinence from all meat, eggs, and dairy products.